-To prevent and reduce exposure to cancer risk factors.
+Goals: To prevent and reduce exposure to cancer risk factors.
 To improve access to and utilization of cancer screening, diagnosis, treatment, and related services.
 To enhance the quality of life for cancer survivors.
 To advocate for sustainable funding for cancer programs.
-To promote a social and policy environment that is
+To promote a social and policy environment that is conducive to healthy lifestyles.

-This publication was supported by Cooperative Agreement Number U58 DP000781-02 from the Centers for Disease Control and Prevention.
+This publication was supported by Cooperative Agreement Number U58 DP000781-04 from the U.S. Centers for Disease Control and Prevention.
 Its contents are solely the responsibility of the authors and do not necessarily represent the official views of the U.S. Centers for Disease Control and Prevention.
+Second publication, February 2011.